Which Form to Use

 Category 3 Form:

-Category 4.
 Research involving the collection or study of existing data, documents, records, pathological specimens, or diagnostic specimens.

 Existing Data; Records Review; Pathological Specimens

 Research, involving the collection or study of existing data, documents, records, pathological specimens, or diagnostic specimens, if these sources are publicly available or if the information is recorded in such a manner that subjects cannot be identified, directly or through identifiers linked to the subjects.